- ManageEngine ServiceDesk Plus

 - Key Features: Here are some of the key features I look for in change management tools:

 - Flowcharts & Process Maps: Some way to visualize what the change process and roadmap will look like and flag key milestones.
+Find a round-up of dedicated flowchart software here.

 - ADKAR Analysis: Some way to communicate awareness, desire, knowledge, ability, and reinforcement of the change process.